Siege of Lal Masjid: Aftermath

-The siege gave hardliners in Pakistan a rallying point, as well as generating new martyrs (i.e. volunteers to commit suicide bombings) and prompting Al-Qaeda, Jaish-e-Muhammad, Lashkar-e-Jhangvi, and the Taliban to launch retaliation attacks in Pakistan.
+The siege gave hardliners in Pakistan a rallying point, as well as generating new martyrs (i.e. volunteers to commit suicide bombings) and prompting al-Qaeda, Jaish-e-Muhammad, Lashkar-e-Jhangvi, and the Taliban to launch retaliation attacks in Pakistan.
 In the next five months suicide bombers committed 56 attacks killing 2729 Pakistanis.
 This event also broke the "long standing alliance" between the Deobandi jihadists and the Pakistani military.

+Graph depicting a sharp increase in militant violence in Pakistan beginning in 2007, following the siege.

 The first attack after the operation against the mosque was on 12 July 2007; two suicide attacks killed six people in northwest Pakistan.
 Another 28 soldiers were killed when a suicide attacker struck a military convoy in Waziristan near the Afghan border on 14 July.

-According to journalist Deborah Scroggins, the storming of the masjidbecame a turning point for Pakistan. ...
-Many of the militant Pakistanis in Waziristan and on the border with Kashmir had had young relative in the shattered mosque, and they began attacking the army in revenge.
+According to journalist Deborah Scroggins, the storming of the masjid "became a turning point for Pakistan. ...
+Many of the militant Pakistanis in Waziristan and on the border with Kashmir had had young relative in the shattered mosque, and they began attacking the army in revenge."

 Controversy over authorization

-According to a November, 2010, report in The News International, which cited a retired military official at General Headquarters (GHQ), the planning for the operation was conducted by General Tariq Majid, under the direct instructions of President Pervez Musharraf.
+According to a November, 2010, report in The News International, which cited a retired military official at General Headquarters (GHQ), the planning for the operation was conducted by General Tariq Majid, under the direct instructions of Pervez Musharraf.
 The same sources claimed that the GHQ and its Military Operations Directorate were not involved in the planning process.
 The report further stated that following the death of Haroon-ul-Islam, the first SSG casualty in the siege, Musharraf convened a meeting of top military authorities.
 In this meeting, he expressed his determination that a full-fledged military operation must be carried out.
 A senior GHQ official present at the meeting reportedly advised against this course of action, urging Musharraf to reconsider due to the potential for significant loss of life and suggesting that an option to surrender be offered to those inside the mosque complex.
-Despite this counsel, sources alleged that Musharraf dismissed the concerns and subsequently assigned the operation to military without formal clearance from the GHQ.
-According to another report citing an anonymous retired general, the decision to launch the military operation was made unilaterally by President Pervez Musharraf, overcoming internal resistance.
+Despite this counsel, sources alleged that Musharraf dismissed the concerns and subsequently assigned the operation to military without formal clearance from the GHQ or JS HQ.
+According to another report citing an anonymous retired general, the decision to launch the military operation was made unilaterally by Musharraf, overcoming internal resistance.
 The general further claimed that the action was executed by the X Corps and the IV Corps under General Tariq Majeed, utilizing the 111th Infantry Brigade and the Special Service Group (SSG), and was conducted without consulting the Army's General Headquarters or the Directorate of Military Operations.

 Subsequent revelations by former federal ministers indicated that the decision to launch the operation was made without seeking cabinet approval.
 The cabinet reportedly remained uninformed about both the planning and execution of the military action.